hezion15272/alx-system_engineering-devops/0x01-shell_permissions/README.md

 file 7 adds execution permission to the owner, the group owner and the other users, to the file hello

-file 8 sets a permission of --- --- rwx on the file hello
+file 8 sets a permission of "--- --- rwx" on the file hello

+file 9 sets the mode of the file hello to "-rwxr-x-wx"